 Learn more about pigmented birthmarks.

 The hemangioma is a common type of vascular tumor which may occur early in life and resemble a birthmark.
 It is usually painless and harmless and its cause is not known.
 Color from the birthmark comes from the extensive development of blood vessels at the site.

 - Strawberry hemangiomas (also called strawberry mark, nevus vascularis, capillary hemangioma, hemangioma simplex) may appear anywhere on the body, but are most common on the face, scalp, back, or chest.
 They consist of small, closely packed blood vessels.
 They may be absent at birth, and develop at several weeks.
 They usually grow rapidly, remain a fixed size, and then subside.
 In most cases, strawberry hemangiomas disappear by the time a child is 10 years old.
 Some slight discoloration or puckering of the skin may remain at the site of the hemangioma.

 - Cavernous hemangiomas (also called angioma cavernosum or cavernoma) are similar to strawberry hemangiomas but are more deeply situated.
 They may appear as a red-blue spongy mass of tissue filled with blood.
 Some of these lesions may disappear on their own -- usually as a child approaches school age.

 - Port-wine stains are flat purple-to-red birthmarks made of dilated blood capillaries.
 These birthmarks occur most often on the face and may vary in size.
 Port-wine stains often are permanent (unless treated).

-- Salmon patches (also called stork bites) are birthmarks and appear on 30%-50% of newborn babies.
+- Salmon patches (also called stork bites) are very common birthmarks and appear on newborn babies.
 These marks are small blood vessels (capillaries) that are visible through the skin.
 They are most common on the forehead, eyelids, upper lip, between the eyebrows, and the back of the neck.
 Often, these marks fade as the infant grows.